Course Selection and Scheduling Process

 - All courses awarded credit in grades 8-12 will appear on the student's official Barnstable High School transcript and will count towards graduation credits.

 - Grade point average is calculated ONLY on courses students take in grades 9-12.
 Therefore, no courses taken in 8th grade, whether or not they have been awarded credit, will be calculated into student GPA.

-Per Barnstable High School policy, the principal has the right to waive graduation requirements listed above.
+NOTE: Per Barnstable High School policy, the principal has the right to waive the graduation requirements listed above.